notsointresting/DBATU-Inquiry-Chatbot/README.md

 3. [x] Update the LangChain-Azure-OpenAI approach progress.
 4. [x] Add information about the overall project.
 5. [x] Add information about the role/contribution of team members in the project.
-6. [x] Add information about the technology used in the project in detail.
+6. [x] Include information about the project's technology in detail.
-7. [ ] Create diagrams and architectures for the project.
+7. [x] Create diagrams and architectures for the project.
 8. [x] Prepare a project presentation (PPT).
 9. [x] Include a section with project references and resources.
 10. [x] Add Dataset (admission, DBATU)